DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-09-02-communicating-enic-to-international-candidates.md

 Training providers reported that they were struggling to process the high number of applications because of the extra time required to check qualifications gained overseas to make sure that they match the entry requirements.

 It can take providers 10 times longer to process applications from international candidates.
 (From user research in December 2023)

-Applicants are able to buy a certificate known as a statement of comparability from UK National Information Centre (UK ENIC) which shows how their international qualifications compare to ones gained in the UK.
+Applicants can buy a certificate known as a statement of comparability from UK National Information Centre (UK ENIC) which shows how their international qualifications compare to ones gained in the UK.

 The statement of comparability makes it easier for training providers to process applications from overseas because they can see how their qualifications compare to UK ones.
 It also increases the likelihood of the applicant receiving an offer by 28% (in the 2023 to 2024 cycle).